dclong/blog/misc/content/2013-04-29-general-tips-for-mathematica.markdown

 1. You can use the built-in `SendMail` to send email in Mathematica.
     The following command gives a simple example[^4].

+        :::mathematica
         SendMail[
             "From" -> "firedragon.du@gmail.com",
             "To" -> "dclong@iastate.edu",
             "Subject" -> "Sending Email from Mathematica",
             "Body" -> "Just have a try",
             "Server" -> "mailhub.iastate.edu"
         ]

 2. The options that `SendMail` can use include: "To", "Cc", "Bcc", "Subject", "Body", "Attachments", "From",